 EPM is way more prevalent in the Eastern US than Western, but since horses are constantly shipped all over the US is important to understand.
 It is more prevalent in Eastern US as there are more opossum's there which their feces that contains the protozoal parasite Sarcocystis neurona, which then gets deposited into the grain they rummage through.
 Once in the equine, it spreads from the GI into the blood and attacks the central nervous system.
 Although it is estimated 50 percent of Equines have been exposed to EPM, only about 1 percent show the neurological symptoms.
 To confirm EPM, a vet needs either a blood or more definitive a spinal fluid tap to confirm EPM.
 There are treatments available such as Marquis and Rebalance which helps the horse recover from the neurological symptoms.
 If treated early, most horses can make a full or mostly full recovery.
 There are currently no EPM neurological horses here :).

 Wobbler's is from a compression on the spinal cord either in the neck or back.
-There is believed to be a genetic component, and I tend to agree since Rampage and Cassie are both Wobbler's and they are full brother and sister.
+There is believed to be a genetic component and they are finding a link between spinal cord compression in between C3-4 in their neck as a genetic/hereditary compression.
+I tend to agree since Rampage and Cassie are both Wobbler's and they are full brother and sister (I have not done X-Rays to determine where their compression is).
 Cassie was already in utero when Rampage was diagnosed.
 Wobbler's is a tough one as there is a surgery (known as Basket Surgery) which can improve the neurological grade by at least a grade or two, but there is also a lot of risk putting a neurological horse in surgery and recovery.
 Vitamin E is highly recommended since there is a compression to the spinal cord, the spinal tissues/nerves are also affected so the Vitamin E helps stabilize the tissue/nerves.

 Video of Rampage showing the gait abnormality associated with Wobbler's.
 Unusual foot placement, difficulty backing, etc.